moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 level of access as the user who triggered the pipeline, which violates the [principle of least privilege (PoLP)](https://csrc.nist.gov/glossary/term/least_privilege).

-This proposal outlines the stages of development needed to reduce the access granted by this token in order to adhere to the principle of least privilege, while delivering incremental value along the way.
+This proposal outlines the development needed to reduce the access granted by this token in order to adhere to the principle of least privilege, while delivering incremental value along the way.

 ## Motivation